 By fostering world-class collaborations between academics and innovators in the UK and developing countries we aim to address critical development challenges including: poverty, access to healthcare, climate change, and peace and security.
 As well as growing the research and innovation capacity of developing countries, the programmes we fund contribute to the continued strength of the UK’s research and innovation system, and support our wider prosperity and global influence.

-The Fund was launched in 2014 and originally consisted of £75 million each year for 5 years.
-In the 2015 UK Spending Review it was agreed to extend and expand the Fund.
-The Newton Fund was extended from 2019 to 2021 and expanded by doubling the £75 million investment to £150 million by 2021, leading to a £735 million UK investment to 2021, with partner countries providing matched resources within the Fund.
+The Newton Fund was launched in 2014 and originally consisted of £75 million each year for 5 years.
+In the 2015 UK Spending Review it was agreed to extend the Newton Fund from 2019 to 2021 and double the investment, leading to a £735 million UK investment up to 2021, with partner countries providing matched resources within the fund.

 Activities must be developed with at least one of the partnering countries.
 These countries are all on the OECD DAC (the Development Assistant Committee of the OECD) list of ODA eligible recipients.
 The Newton Fund activities offered in each country are chosen and developed in collaboration with local government and funders.
 This ensures the programmes offered meet local development priorities.
 The countries are:

 Any activity that a delivery partner supports through the Newton Fund must demonstrate the following:

 For a full list of current funding opportunities visit the funding opportunities section.